How DNA Evidence Works

 Investigators can collect DNA from a number of different sources.
 Almost any biological evidence can contain DNA, although not every sample contains sufficient amounts of DNA to enable DNA profiling.

 Forensic investigators will analyze the biological samples to get a DNA profile of the individual(s) that the samples came from.
 If investigators already have suspect(s) in mind, they can collect samples to compare to the evidence collected at the scene.
 There are also databases of DNA profiles that investigators can use to identify suspects by comparing the database information to the DNA profile obtained from the biological evidence.

-Because of its accuracy, criminal lawyers increasingly rely on DNA evidence to prove a defendants guilt or innocence.
-DNA evidence has also exonerated people through postconviction analysis of biological samples.
-Since DNA analysis didnt exist until recently, a reexamination of evidence collected during older investigations can reveal that the DNA profile of the person convicted of the crime does not match the DNA profile from biological samples collected at crime scenes.
+Because of its accuracy, criminal lawyers increasingly rely on this type of evidence to prove a defendant's guilt or innocence.
+This type of evidence has also exonerated people through postconviction analysis of biological samples.
+Since DNA analysis didn't exist until recently, a reexamination of evidence collected during older investigations can reveal that the DNA profile of the person convicted of the crime does not match the DNA profile from biological samples collected at crime scenes.

 DNA evidence is not unassailable, however.
-Errors in the collection and/or handling of the biological samples used for the DNA analysis can result in the exclusion of DNA evidence at trial.
-Similarly, if a lab contaminates the biological sample or is found to use unreliable methods, a judge may reject the DNA evidence at trial.
+Errors in the collection and/or handling of the biological samples used for the DNA analysis can result in it being excluded at trial.
+Similarly, if a lab contaminates the biological sample or is found to use unreliable methods, a judge may reject it at trial.